He was the uncle of Admiral Sampson Edwards and Captain Valentine Edwards.

 Having recommissioned her in November 1776, he commanded the Sandwich 90 at the Battle of Ushant on 27 July 1778, suffering twenty-two casualties and seeing a great deal of action.
 This vessel was paid off in the following year.

-Edwards became a vice-admiral on 24 September 1787, was commander-in-chief at at the Nore from 1788-92 with his flag predominately aboard the Sandwich 90, Captain Thomas Tonkin and was promoted admiral on 12 April 1794.
+Edwards became a vice-admiral on 24 September 1787, and shortly afterwards, on the commencement of the Dutch Armament, was appointed commander-in-chief at the Nore, a position he retained until 1792 with his flag predominately aboard the Sandwich 90, Captain Thomas Tonken.

 Edwards married Julia Pike of Carbonear, Newfoundland and had issue two daughters.